 A method does not exist to determine the student capacity limit for Harper.
-Combined credit and continuing education enrollment is 37,249,14 and full capacity eventually will be reached.
+Combined credit and non credit education enrollment is 36.97018 and full capacity eventually will be reached.

 While Harper continues to plan for and support enrollment growth, institutionally it must be determined what enrollment level can be supported by current systems.
-Scheduling and room utilization studies have been completed during the last year giving consideration to days of the week, credit value of the course and length of the courses.
+Scheduling and room utilization studies have been completed over the last year giving consideration to days of the week, credit value of the course and length of the courses.
 Other enrollment capacity impacts that have yet to be factored into the analysis include: